mhtaldmr/mhtaldmr/README.md

-### Hi there 👋
+### Here is What I'm Working On1 👋

 <!--
 **mhtaldmr/mhtaldmr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Tutorials
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... .Net Core
 - 👯 I’m looking to collaborate on ...
+Vue.js
 - 🤔 I’m looking for help with ...
+Data Structures
 - 💬 Ask me about ...
+Anything
 - 📫 How to reach me: ...
+LinedIn
 - 😄 Pronouns: ...
+He/Him
 - ⚡ Fun fact: ...
+I'm Mickey Mouse.
+They don't know who's inside the suit.

 -->
 <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=mhtaldmr&layout=compact&theme=tokyonight">